Tulilaulu/ITGEC-helper/README.txt

 The lonely python file is for processing song pack data from a copypasted spreadsheet format to json.

 ITG EC logo by Mirka Larjomaa.

+Known bugs:
+- If a song has the character " in the name, it will not work.
+As a workaround, switch " -> '